TykTechnologies/tyk-demo/README.md

 * Jenkins + 2nd Tyk environment (CI/CD)
 * StatsD/Graphite (Instrumentation)

+# Repository Structure

+* `bootstrap-data`: Data used by the bootstrap scripts.
+Sub-directories group data on a per-application basis.
+* `data`: Data used by applications during runtime.
+Sub-directories group data on a per-application basis.
+* `volumes`: Data mounted into containers as volumes.
+Sub-directories group data on a per-application basis.
+* `bootstrap*.sh`: Bootstrap scripts to initialise deployed applications.
+These are closely aligned with services deployed in the Docker Compose files.
+* `docker-compose*.yml`: Docker Compose deployment definitions.
+Separate files allow for varied deployments.
+Complimentary services are defined together within the same file.
+* `dump.sh`, `publish.sh`, `sync.sh`, `update.sh`: Scripts to execute the related Tyk Sync commands via a container.

 # Getting Started

 Note that all commands provided here should be run from the root directory of the repo.